JordanRad/limpo-admin/README.md

 ## Project Strcuture
 This project has 2 main repositories:
 - *Limpo Admin Panel* -  where you can find the client application (this repository)
-- *Limpo Order Service* - where you can find the API (link to admin)[https://github.com/JordanRad/limpo-order-service.git]
+- *Limpo Order Service* - where you can find the API [link to admin](https://github.com/JordanRad/limpo-order-service.git)

 ## API Development Stack
-- Java Spring-boot
+- React JS
-- Gradle
+- Material UI
-- H2 file database
+- (chart library)